webuiprovider/gurukul/index.md

      info: "We are experts in this industry with over 100 years of experience.
 What that"
 welcome:
   enable: true
-  heading: "Welcome To Education"
+  heading: "Welcome To Gurukul International"
   image: "assets/images/gurukul/welcome.jpg"
-  info: "Tmply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been theindustry's standard dummy text ever since the 1500s, when an unknown printer took."
+  info: "The Best Lanugauge Institute with expertise in IELTS, PTE, CELPIP & number of other such language courses.
+Our very experienced and expert  trainers help you to excel in English language so as to achieve the desired scores."
 why:
   enable: true
   background: "light"